We are going to walk through a simple contract that uses ZK.

 Outcome

 Good job!
-Now you have you learned how to prove and run using a ZKAS circuit.
+Now you have learned how to prove and run using a ZKAS circuit.

 Tool 2: WASM contract